RelationalAI/rai-sdk-java/README.md

 The SDK build lifecycle is managed using the standard `mvn` lifecycle commands.

-Compile the SDK source code
+Compile the SDK.

     mvn compile

+Compile, package, run unit tests and install the SDK.

+    mvn install

+Compile and package without running unit tests.

+    mvn install -DskipTests

-Run the unit tests
+Run the unit tests.

-    mvn test
+    mvn verify

-Compile, run units and build that SDK jar file
+Remove all build output files from the repo.

-    mvn package
+    mvn clean

-The `package` command will also copy runtime dependencies into the target folder.

 ### Create a configuration file